 I’m originally from and still now live in Brighton.
-But I spent a while living in Bristol and still visit there regularly, so O.W.L exists between the two places, but at the moment it’s more heavily Brighton-based.
+But I spent a few years living in Bristol.

 Any approach to skateboard videography has the potential to be great with the right amount of effort or creativity, it just has to be exciting or inspiring, culturally authentic and ideally non-narcissistic.
 I’d say they’re the keys.

 As for the key to skateboarding?
 Good trou’.

 Why is creativity an important element to skate videos?

 I think creativity in skate videos is an intrinsic and imperative part of skateboarding in general, but for me personally it’s always been a pretty fundamentally important element to how I’ve experienced and enjoyed it.

 It’s such a complex visual language that we’ve created and honed which is truly unique to our craft, and I think it can be a really beautiful thing.

 Agreed.
 What are your thoughts on skate video editing?

 It’s super important yet sometimes overlooked.
 Putting the time into a solid or creative edit should be a prerequisite for any skate video.
 It can be the thing that sets a video apart from the more run-of-the-mill content on the conveyor belt of skate media.